pubgrub-rs/guide/src/pubgrub_crate/solution.md

 Sometimes however, there is no solution because dependencies are incompatible.
-In such cases, the algorithm returns a `PubGrubError::NoSolution(derivation_tree)` where the provided derivation tree is a custom binary tree containing the chain of reasons why there is no solution.
+In such cases, the algorithm returns a `PubGrubError::NoSolution(derivation_tree)` where the provided derivation tree is a binary tree containing the chain of reasons why there is no solution.

-All the items in the tree are called incompatibilities and may be of two types, either "external" or "derived".
-Leaves of the tree are external incompatibilities, and nodes are derived.
-External incompatibilities express facts that are independent of the way this algorithm is implemented such as

-- dependencies: package "a" at version 1 depends on package "b" at version 4
-- missing dependencies: dependencies of package "a" are unknown
+The items in the tree are called incompatibilities and may be either external.
+Leaves of the tree are external and custom incompatibilities, and nodes are derived.
+External incompatibilities express facts that are independent of the way this algorithm is implemented such as package "a" at version 1 depends on package "b" at version 4, or that there is no version of package "a" higher than version 5.
+Custom incompatibilities are a user provided generic type parameter that can express missing versions, such as that dependencies of package "a" are not in cache, but the user requested an offline resolution.
-- absence of version: there is no version of package "a" higher than version 5

 In contrast, derived incompatibilities are obtained during the algorithm execution by deduction, such as if "a" depends on "b" and "b" depends on "c",